-Because of its remote location, local people have preserved many traditions including their own dialect of the Greek language, and distinctive clothing with rich traditional costumes.
+Because of its remote location, local people have preserved many traditions including their dialect of the Greek language, and distinctive clothing with rich traditional costumes.

 The most characteristic is the village of Olympus.
-Perched high on a mountain, away from tourists and travelers, it is a place where time seems to have stopped.
+Perched high on a mountain, away from tourists and travellers, it is a place where time seems to have stopped.
 In Olympus, the woman is without question the cohesive force within the broader family and the village while social life starts from women’s relations.

 Gastronomy

 Together they knead and bake the island’s famous bread in traditional wood-fired ovens.
 They also grind wheat and barley in mills to make handmade pasta, such as macarounes (macaroni) with flour and water.
-The dough strip is cut into 3-cm-long sections, which are then pressed well in their middle with the fingers so as to create a dent.
+The dough strip is cut into 3 cm-long sections, which are then pressed well in their middle with the fingers to create a dent.
 After drying a little they are boiled and then sauteed with butter.
 Macarounes are served with tsikomeno (crunchy roasted onion).
 Pseftomacarona (‘false macaroni’) are bites of stale bread boiled for two to three minutes until soft in salted water and served in the same way as macarounes.

 Traditional recipes of Karpathos